 Let me pick the things I’m funding from an app on my screen.” — J. Cole

-Just like most forms of art, hip hop should drive the discussion.
+Just like most forms of art (i.e. movies), Hip-Hop should drive a discussion.
 That’s the true power of it.
 Case in point, just listen to J Cole’s song Brackets from his latest project KOD.
 He touches on taxes, which is a highly important topic in this country.
 Because for the millions upon millions paying taxes into a system, yet seeing less in return for it on a year to year basis, sounds like a scam but that’s democracy for you.
 Unless you’re well organized and use that as leverage, you won’t get much of your money’s worth in return.

-Sure, it might get swept under the rug along with the rest overtime cause there has been a damn good job at removing (education wise, jobs, mindless entertainment, etc) the citizen as far as possible from the system, but damn man, at least somebody talking about something that actually is about a topic that directly and indirectly affects people and the more people start and continue to press the issue the better.
-Because what’s the point of songs if they don’t communicate something of value to the millions of earlobes they capture?
+Sure, it might get swept under the rug along with the rest overtime cause there has been a damn good job at removing the citizen as far as possible from the system.
+But damn man, at least somebody talking about something that actually is about a topic that directly and indirectly affects people, but the more people start and continue to press the issue the better.
+Because what’s the point of songs if they don’t communicate something of value to the millions of ear lobes they capture?
 Doesn’t always have to but surely it should more often.
 Wishful thinking.